Email shows Trump admin plans to expand 'Remain in Mexico' policy

 Despite court challenges, the policy remains in place.

-The Trump administration unveiled another policy limiting the rights of asylum seekers this week.
-Beginning Wednesday, DHS began deporting Central Americans to countries who have entered into agreements with the United States.
-For example, if a migrant from El Salvador or Honduras passes through Guatemala on his way to the United States without claiming asylum, he would be deported to Guatemala.
+The Trump administration unveiled another policy limiting the rights of asylum-seekers this week.
+Beginning Wednesday, DHS began deporting Central Americans to countries that have entered into agreements with the United States.
+For example, if migrants from El Salvador or Honduras pass through Guatemala on their way to the United States without claiming asylum, they would be deported to Guatemala.